datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 Hub as well as the a dependence for MQTT, a communication protocol we use to talk to the hub.

-Open the Atom terminal from the top menu 'View > Terminal > New Terminal Window' and execute the following command.
+Open the Atom terminal ('plus' sign in the bottom-left corner) and execute the following command.

 ```bash
 pip3 install -r requirements.txt --user
 ```

-Here we 'install', the option -r indicates we provide a file name that contains the required dependencies, the option --user indicates we install the dependencies in a dependency folder specific for the current users.
+Here we 'install' the Python dependencies for our project.
+The option -r indicates we provide a file name that contains the required dependencies, the option --user indicates we install the dependencies in a dependency folder specific for the current users.